 Whether the egg donor is known or anonymous, a Fertility Center physician tests her in adherence with strict FDA requirements.
 The process of egg retrieval involves a minor surgical procedure for the donor.
-We then perform in vitro fertilization using the recipient's partner's sperm (or donor sperm, if necessary) before transferring one or two viable embryos into the recipient's uterus.
+We then perform in vitro fertilization using the recipient's partner's sperm or donor sperm before transferring one or two viable embryos into the recipient's uterus.

-Egg donation is a complex process with numerous moving parts.
-We have an egg donor coordinator on staff to handle the countless logistical aspects, such as interacting with agencies, educating the couple on potential costs, making travel arrangements for the donor and other tasks.
+Egg donation is a complex process.
+We have an egg donor coordinator on staff to handle the logistical aspects, such as interacting with agencies, educating the couple on potential costs, making travel arrangements for the donor and other tasks.

 What to Expect: Surrogacy

 Surrogacy entails many of the same steps as egg donation.
 One important distinction: With surrogacy, we protect the gestational carrier's health by screening the couple according to the same FDA requirements that apply to egg donation.

 At Mass General, we have superb donor-egg success rates.
 For details on these and other assisted reproductive technologies (ART) rates, please visit theor the .